yrawatyt/Chat_Application/README.md

 Event: disconnect
 Description: Fired when a user disconnects.
-Postman Collection
-A Postman collection is included to demonstrate API interaction.
-You can import hq_collection.json into Postman to get started quickly.

 Acknowledgments
 Special thanks to the developers and maintainers of the libraries and frameworks used in this project.

-### Including the Postman Collection

-Make sure to export your Postman collection as a JSON file and save it in your repository.
-Here's how you can do that:

-1. **Open Postman** and create a collection with all your API requests.
-2. **Export the collection**:
-   - Click on the three dots next to your collection name.
-   - Select "Export".
-   - Choose "Collection v2.1" and click "Export".
-   - Save the file as `hq_collection.json`.
-3. **Add the file to your repository**:
-   - Place `hq_collection.json` in the root directory of your project.
-   - Commit and push the file to your GitHub repository.